talia-gordy/Downloaded-Datasets/README.md

-**IMPORTANT MUST READ
+**Extra information
-- The public repository, "Data" is a repository containing datasets found across the web specifically to train ML models.
+- The public repository, "Downloaded-Datasets" is a repository containing exsisting datasets searched and downloaded across Kaggle.
-- All data sets contained in this respirtory, may be used for personal/company use.
+- Why use existing datasets/respiratorys?: Speed & convenience, benchmarking, learning & practice, and community support.
+- Want raw datasets?: Consider API's to create raw datasets, new datasets are usually created if: No dataset exists for a specific probelm, allows for customization, originality, real-world deplyment, and research inovation. --> View my respitory labeled: Created-Datasets!

 --------------------------------------------------------------------------------------------------------------------------

 HOW TO LOAD DATASET?